 Here’s a video for brand new beekeepers who’ve seen orientation flights but didn’t know what they were looking at.

-Cell phone shot of honey bee on Thistle Knapweed in Flatrock, Newfoundland (August 17, 2015)
+Cell phone shot of honey bee on Knapweed in Flatrock, Newfoundland (August 17, 2015)

-I’ve heard that honey bees will go for Thistle, but today is the first time I’ve seen it with my own eyes.
+I’ve heard that honey bees will go for Knapweed, but today is the first time I’ve seen it with my own eyes.

 Alright, then.
 So let’s add Knapweed to my list of honey bee friendly flowers in and around the area of St. John’s, Newfoundland.